Home » English » Pronouns, Types, Rules & Examples

 Each man and each boy in the party has got his share.

-4. When a singular noun and a plural noun are combined by ‘Or’, ‘Either-or’, ‘Neither-nor’, the singular noun usually comes first in the sentence and the pronoun must be in the plural number.
+4. When a singular noun and a plural noun are combined by ‘Or’, ‘Either-or’, or ‘Neither-nor’, the singular noun usually comes first in the sentence and the pronoun must be in the plural number.

 Ex.- Either the manager or his subordinates failed in their duty in sending the official message.